McTavishLab/physcraper/docs/source/examples.rst

-Examples
+Physcraper use case examples
 ===========

 |

 Interactive illustrated examples are available at the |Physcraperex|_ website for:

 - The hollies, represented by the genus |Ilex|_